Merzasphor/MWSE/docs/source/apis/tes3ui.md

 ### `tes3ui.showScrollMenu`

 Displays the scroll menu with arbitrary text.
+It needs to follow book text conventions as in the Construction Set.
+In essence, it uses HTML syntax.
+Important: every book needs to end with a `<BR>` statement to be displayed properly.
+See [`bookGetText`](https://mwse.github.io/MWSE/events/bookGetText/#examples) for an example of properly formatted scroll text.

 ```lua
 tes3ui.showScrollMenu(text)